tModLoader/tModLoader/PortingNotes_1.4.5.md

 - EntitySource_FishedOut will now apply to fishing item spawns instead of just npc spawns.
 - Main.blackTarget removed.
 All other render targets are now static and WorldSceneLayerTarget instead of RenderTarget2D.
 (What does WorldSceneLayerTarget do?)
 - ArmorIDs.Head.Sets.DrawHead renamed to ArmorIDs.Head.Sets.HidesHead and values inverted
+- HardmodeAnnouncementTask is no longer a HardmodeTask.
+- AssetRepository a huge mess of patches. _changeWatcher patch might need to be restored.
+- LanguageManager.GetText changed, now it stores on miss.
+Before it didn't and we kept that behavior.
+Do we want the old behavior still?

 # tModPorter TODOs